oeggy03/h4g-backend/README.md

 3. Using the terminal, run ```go mod tidy``` in the project directory
 4. Create the database "h4g_db" locally using MySQL.
 (Run CREATE DATABASE h4g_db)
 5. Change the username and password in the .env file to your own for the MySQL server
 6. (Optional) In the "SQLfile" folder, there are 4 .sql files.
 You can choose to run them in MySQL workbench to get a pre-made set of users, comments and activities.
 Otherwise, you will have to create accounts, posts and comments on your own.
 8. Using the terminal, run ```go run main.go```.
 You may get a popup from Windows Defender, click agree.
 (Note: if this step fails, it may be because of your antivirus / firewall)

+**If you chose to use the pre-made SQL files**
+An "best buddy" account you could use:
+username: oeggy03
+password: hello

+An "special friend" account you could use:
+username: oeggy034
+password: hello

 ## Starting the web app
 Note that the frontend at https://github.com/oeggy03/h4g-frontend has to be set up before starting the app.